 This is what makes a diet hard to follow.
 You are restricting yourself from many meals, snacks and treats that at some point you will want to indulge in.
-So it leave this great temptation which in most cases wins, and sends that so called "Diet'' down the drain.
+So it leaves this great temptation which in most cases wins, and sends that so called "diet'' down the drain.

 In many cases I see people coming into the gym with the chicken breast, steamed veggies and steamed brown rice approach to there Nutrition.
 This I like to call the "eating like an android" diet.

 The concept of weighing food, counting macro's (macronutrients) and cheat meals is not sustainable for the every day person.